stephenwt28-eng/stephenwt28-eng/README.md

 Currently based in California, building projects and sharpening my full-stack skills:

-- Building full-stack applications with Next.js, Supabase, and Tailwind CSS
+- Building full-stack applications with React, Next.js, Supabase, Tailwind CSS, and more
 - Developing a Cat Food Subscription App with customizable meal plans, delivery scheduling, and simulated checkout
-- Building a Task Manager with user authentication, task creation, due dates, and completion tracking
 - Working on VisionManager, an optical business management system for a Brazilian client
 - Building LearningTracker, a private dashboard for tracking topics, progress, and confidence with Row Level Security